alliedtelesis/py-networking/srcdoc/system.rst

 **Description**: Returns a list of dictionaries representing the commands that need to be executed on the device when a shell is opened.
-For example the command output pagination should be disable to avoid that commands that generate long output stop waiting user input
+For example the command output pagination should be disable to avoid that commands that generate long output stop waiting user input.

 **shell_prompt**
 """"""""""""""""
 **Optional**

-**Description**: Returns a regular expression for the default prompt of the device
+**Description**: Returns a regular expression for the default prompt of the device.